NIS 2 Cybersecurity Directive

 The cybersecurity directive aims to enhance cyber resilience and improve response to security incidents in both the public and private sectors in the EU.

-When does NIS 2 come into force?
+When has NIS 2 come into force?

 Who does NIS 2 apply to?